 Not necessarily, but there are restrictions on first-year students receiving credit for an internship experience.

 Can international students participate in internships?

 International students are encouraged to participate in internships as part of their American educational experience.
 Students should meet with the International Services Office (ISO) to determine their individual internship eligibility.
-The Gwen M. Greene Career and Internship Center is also available to assist you in searching for internship opportunities, receiving academic credit, and navigating the internship process.
+The Gwen M. Greene Center is also available to assist you in searching for internship opportunities, receiving academic credit, and navigating the internship process.

 Under no circumstances should an international student begin an internship without consulting with the ISO, as receiving compensation for an internship without the appropriate authorization can risk your immigration status.